Effect-TS/schema/README.md

 The `AST` type represents a tiny portion of the TypeScript AST, roughly speaking the part describing ADTs (algebraic data types), i.e. products (like structs and tuples) and unions.

-This means that you can define your own schema constructors / combinators as long as you are able to manipulate the `AST` type accordingly, let's see an example.
+This means that you can define your own schema constructors / combinators as long as you are able to manipulate the `AST` value accordingly, let's see an example.

 Say we want to define a `pair` schema constructor, which takes a `Schema<A>` as input and returns a `Schema<readonly [A, A]>` as output.